willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

     sudo systemctl restart KlipperScreen

-If you have to do like, please let me know with details about the operating system you are running on and how you installed KlipperScreen in the first place.
+If you have to do this, please let me know the details about the operating system you are running on and how you installed KlipperScreen in the first place... if I can locate the source of the issue I might be able to workaround in the future.

 ### Blank Screen after system update
 It has come to my attention that sometimes a system (OS) update can break KlipperScreen.
 This is nothing to do with KlipperScreen but rather the installation of a slightly broken video driver `fbturbo`.
 Luckily the fix is simple.
 After OS upgrade run: